pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 (Programmer's Note: Jeremy Kun drops this conceptual bombshell in chapter 2: if you think of a polynomial as something that takes only a 0 or a 1, and returns only a 0 or a 1, then you can use polynomials to do Boolean algebra: AND, OR, and NOT.
 Which means you can build logic gates.
 And if you can build logic gates, you build a computer just by plugging the gates into each other like legos.)

 Obviously in real life polynomials can take all kinds of values and can return all kinds of values, but thinking this way lets us go even *simpler.* What if we had a polynomial, or a function, or, hell, any kind of *thing* at all, that would return 1 every time I gave it the number 2?
 And would *never* return 1 if I gave it anything else?

+I'm a programmer, so I'll make this using a function:

 function tooSimpleToBeReal(x) {
   if (x == 2 ) {